SirMonkeyBoy/DiscordCountingBot/README.md

         stdin_open: true
         tty: true

-Bot Token 1 should be the same
+Bot Token 1 should be the same token<br>
-Bot Token 2 should be diffrent to Bot Token 1
+Bot Token 2 should be a diffrent token to Bot Token 1

 #Starting the bot